 - My child is around the 50th percentile for height and weight.
 We first used the 18-36 month sleeping bag at 22 months of age.
 With a child around the 50th percentile for height and weight, we found the sleeves fit him perfectly.
 By the time he’s 36 months, the sleeves will likely be too short.
 On the flip-side, there is ample room to grow into the sleeping bag length-wise.

-Using the Baby Deedee Sleep Nest Travel for Camping with an Infant
+Review 2: Baby Deedee Sleep Nest Travel for Camping with an Infant

 1. Two-way Zipper